evildmp/diataxis-documentation-framework/explanation.rst

 Explanation
 ===========

-..  rubric:: Explanation is a discusive treatment of a subject, that permits *reflection*.
+..  rubric:: Explanation is a discursive treatment of a subject, that permits *reflection*.
 Explanation is
     **understanding-oriented**.

 ===========